 However, the main problem is that Paypal-accepting poker sites often suffer from lower player volume.
 They do not have lower player traffic because they accept Paypal, it's just that the biggest rooms do not accept it as a payment method right now.

 The majority of poker rooms accepting Paypal generally have lower player traffic.

 The traffic isn't so low that it causes a problem.
 It's just something to be aware of.
 It isn't worth putting the effort in to find an alternative deposit method to play at a higher-traffic room if Paypal is the best option for you.

 Using other online wallets instead of Paypal.

-Although it is incredibly handy to be able to fund your poker account via Paypal, it may be in your best interest to take the time to open another online wallet such as Neteller or Moneybookers.
+Although it is incredibly handy to be able to fund your poker account via Paypal, it may be in your best interest to take the time to open another online wallet such as Neteller or Skrill.
 These work exactly like Paypal, but are more widely used amongst poker websites (and gambling sites in general).
 These will allow you to deposit at the bigger online rooms with greater player traffic.

 I'd recommend getting one of these online wallets if you often move your bankroll around from one room to another.
-Deposits and withdrawals using an online wallet like Moneybookers are close to instant, whereas withdrawing to your bank account can take a few days.
+Deposits and withdrawals using an online wallet like Skrill are close to instant, whereas withdrawing to your bank account can take a few days.
 So if you're a regular player and sometimes want to move your money between rooms, use an online wallet to speed things up.